HB-2225

 Plain Language

-When the operator knows the user is a minor, or the chatbot is directed to minors, heightened disclosure obligations apply: the AI identity notification must appear at the start of each interaction and be repeated at least every hour (compared to every three hours for general users under Sec.
-3).
-The operator must also take reasonable measures to prevent the chatbot from claiming to be human or generating outputs contradicting the disclosure.
-The 'directed to minors' trigger is broader than CA SB 243, which requires actual knowledge — here, if the product is designed for or marketed to minors, the heightened obligations apply automatically.
+When the operator knows a user is a minor, or when the AI companion chatbot is directed to minors, three heightened disclosure obligations apply: (1) the operator must unconditionally disclose that the chatbot is AI-generated and not human; (2) the reminder must repeat at least every hour during continuous interaction — three times more frequently than the general every-three-hours requirement under Sec.
+3; and (3) the chatbot must be prevented from claiming to be human or contradicting the disclosure.
+The trigger is either actual knowledge that the user is a minor or the chatbot being directed to minors generally.

 Statutory Text